 - At least 500 words in content length

-- Ensure that titles and meta description tags are well written, so visitors understand what the page is about
+- Ensure that titles and meta description tags are well written, so visitors understand what the page is about with visiting the page.

-- Every page on your site should be easy to share
+- Every page on your site should be easy to share on social media

-- Make sure your site is mobile friendly
+- Make sure your site is mobile-friendly.